 I recommend building your email list by adding subscription forms on your site, including your blog posts.
 You can use different kinds of incentives to get more people to join.
 These incentives are often called opt-in offers/gifts, lead magnets, or content upgrades.

 To keep my email list more interesting, I send the subscribers completely exclusive content.
 The content of my emails is not published anywhere else, and it can only be accessed by receiving the emails.
 I also offer opt-in gifts.
-My latest opt-in gift is an audio training called How To Influence.

 5. Social media

 Different social media services are a good way to reach more people online, to share information about your services and products, and grow your authority.
 Depending on a service, you can post multiple types of contents.
 Live streaming, sharing live videos, is currently a big thing on many social media services.

 Below are some examples of social media services, and what kinds of content you can share for strengthening your online presence.